 As an eligible employer, you should apply as soon as possible.
 We cannot authorize any preferred worker benefits for dates worked prior to the department’s receipt of all required and completed documentation, with the exception of the continuous-employment incentive and equipment purchases.

 If your employee is a certified preferred worker, then:

-Your benefits can start the worker’s first workday after all the required completed paperwork is received by us, and can last:
+Your benefits can start from the worker’s first workday after we receive all the required completed paperwork from you, and can last:

 As an eligible employer, your benefits may include:

-The maximum limits on reimbursements for wages, tools, equipment, clothing, and the continuous-employment incentive apply per preferred worker certification period.
+The maximum limits on reimbursements for wages, tools, equipment, and clothing, and on the continuous-employment incentive, apply to each preferred worker certification period.

 The benefits above apply only to preferred workers certified after January 1, 2016.

 Additionally, eligible employers may receive financial protection against subsequent claims and premium relief.

-You can apply for reimbursements up to one year after the date the work was performed to apply for reimbursements.
+You can apply for reimbursements up to one year after the date the work was performed.